HitanshBhatt/HitanshBhatt/README.md

 - 👋 Hi, I’m Hitansh Bhatt.
-I'm a grade 12 student at Unionville High School.
+I'm a first year Engineering Science student at the University of Toronto
 - 👀 I’m interested in computer science, mathematics, engineering, and aviation.
 - 🌱 I’m currently learning web development, game development, and Python.
 - 💞️ I’m looking to collaborate with people on interesting projects that could benefit the community and society around me.